vectordotdev/timber-js/README.md

 Bear in mind:

 1. This simple benchmark was performed on 10,000 immediate calls to `.log()`, which is unlikely to represent typical usage.
 A more common pattern in a typical app would be periodic log events, followed by periods of inactivity.
-2. Although higher numbers naturally synchronize more quickly (due to concurrent network calls to timber.io), more apps will only require 1-2 open network requests since it's likely that the default `batchSize: 1000` will be enough to capture 99.9% of logging workloads within the default `batchInterval: 1000`ms time period before proceeding to sync with Timber servers.
+2. Although higher numbers naturally synchronize more quickly (due to concurrent network calls to timber.io), most apps will run sufficiently with just 1-2 open network requests since it's likely that the default `batchSize: 1000` will be enough to capture 99.9% of logging workloads within the default `batchInterval: 1000`ms time period before proceeding to sync with Timber servers.
 3. Performance drops sharply after 50 concurrent connections (and infers almost no extra benefit after 100), likely due to the latency between the test machine and the Timber.io server.
-4. A typical app won't need to care too much about performance; the defaults will be sufficient.
+4. A typical app won't need to consider performance; the defaults will be be sufficient.

 ### Recommendations